 Managers have a huge impact on the daily life of those beneath them, but at the end of the day, they are just people too.
 Without proper training and help, managers left alone and untrained can cause very big issues further down the chain.

 How do you reduce staff turnover?

 1. Listen to employees and act on their feedback

 How can you manage and solve a problem if you don’t know what the problem is?
 Getting clear and frequent feedback from employees ensures that you know about any issues as soon as they arise and can provide a solution before it escalates any further.

 As a business leader or HR member, employees might find it difficult to be honest about their issues face-to-face.
-As a solution, we created Perkbox Insights as a confidential, pulse survey tool that allows you to automatically check-in and follow up with your employees at regular intervals with short, engaging surveys.
-This allows you to give your employees a voice and stay on top of how your employees are feeling about the business.
-By gathering this information, it means that if any employees are experiencing any issues or concerns, you will catch these early and can make the changes necessary to improve your employees’ time at work.
+We recommend finding a confidential, pulse survey tool that allows you to automatically check-in and follow up with your employees at regular intervals.
+This will allow you to give your employees a voice and stay on top of how your employees are feeling about the business.
+It means if any employees are experiencing any issues or concerns, you'll catch them early and can make the changes necessary to improve their time at work.
 Happy employees are more likely to stay so ultimately, this will work to reduce staff turnover.

 2. Perfect your hiring process